The Difference Between NAEYC Higher Education Accreditation and Recognition

 You are here

-Baccalaureate and graduate degree programs seeking NAEYC Recognition submit an electronic report focused on the early childhood program(s) in their institution as part of a larger unit review through the Council for the Accreditation of Educator Preparation (CAEP).
-The recognition process does not involve a program-level site visit from NAEYC.
-Instead, the entire teacher education college or unit (referred to by CAEP as the "education preparation provider" or EPP) receives a visit conducted by CAEP.
-Reports submitted by early childhood programs seeking NAEYC Recognition are reviewed electronically by a team of peer reviewers and auditors, who make the recommendation for whether the program should be granted recognition from NAEYC.
+Baccalaureate and graduate degree programs seeking NAEYC Recognition submitted an electronic report focused on the early childhood program(s) in their institution as part of a larger unit review through the Council for the Accreditation of Educator Preparation (CAEP).
+The recognition process did not involve a program-level site visit from NAEYC.
+Instead, the entire teacher education college or unit (referred to by CAEP as the "education preparation provider" or EPP) received a visit conducted by CAEP.
+Reports submitted by early childhood programs seeking NAEYC Recognition were reviewed electronically by a team of peer reviewers and auditors, who made the recommendation for whether the program should be granted recognition from NAEYC.

 NAEYC Accreditation, on the other hand, involves an in-depth review of the early childhood program alone, and includes submission of a Self-Study Report as well as a three-day on-site visit by a team of peer reviewers seeking to validate the information provided in the program's report.
 This team of peer reviewers compiles a report of their findings to present to the Commission on the Accreditation of Early Childhood Higher Education Programs, the decision-making body that makes the final accreditation decision.

 Below is a brief summary of the main differences between the two systems.

 |Degree Levels||Associate, baccalaureate & master's degree programs in US states and territories||Baccalaureate, master's & doctoral degree programs internationally|

 |Process||Self-Study Report review and 3-day site visit by team of NAEYC peer reviewers||Program Report reviewed electronically by team of NAEYC peer reviewers and the NAEYC Audit Team as part of institution's CAEP Accreditation process|